masterclasses at the

 Masterclasses will be led by expert facilitators and supported by our valued industry partners, including Platinum Sponsor Mölnlycke and our Silver Sponsors Multigate, Solventum, Stryker and Medline.
 Their support helps bring the latest advancements, evidence-based practice and real-world solutions directly to your learning experience.

-All masterclasses are included in your conference registration, however places are limited and pre-enroolment is required.
-Pre-enrolment is completed during the conference registration process, or alternatively you can select the following link to enrol or change your selection after completing the conference registration.
+All masterclasses are included in your conference registration, however places are limited and pre-enrolment is required.
+Pre-enrolment is completed during the conference registration process or, alternatively, you can log in using the following link to enrol or change your selection after completing the conference registration.

 Below you’ll find an outline of the masterclasses available, with full details to be added as they are finalised.